 Five Common Kinds of Daisies

-There are many different types of daisies, in fact there are more than 20,000 species of plants that fall into the daisy family.
-Though it's not clear whether the daisy family or the orchid family have more species, both have plenty.
+There are many different types of daisies; in fact, there are more than 20,000 species of plants that fall into the daisy family.
+Though it's not clear whether the daisy family or the orchid family has more species, both have plenty.

-As there are so many types of daisy flowers, I could not possibly talk about all of them, but I am going to cover some of the most popular daisy types, with pictures.
+As there are so many types of daisy flowers, I could not possibly talk about all of them, but I am going to cover five of the most popular daisy varieties, with pictures.

-It is a beautiful flower that features vibrant purple petals, a yellowish-brown cone-shaped center, and a stem that has white hairs along it and can have streaks of purple running through it.
+It is a beautiful flower that features vibrant purple petals, a yellowish-brown, cone-shaped center, and a stem that has white hairs along it and can have streaks of purple running through.
 The leaves are deep green and generally have three to five visible veins running through them.

 An interesting fact about purple coneflowers is that the central disc in the middle of the flower is actually made up of tiny little flowers, as is the case with many daisy plants.
 So after the purple flower petals fall off, you still have a flower, or actually, a central cone with many little flowers.

-You will often see the purple coneflower on roadsides, in dry clearings, or in prairie areas.
+You will often see the purple coneflower on roadsides and in dry clearings or prairie areas.